 I’ve walked trails with a 600mm lens, monopod and gimbal, and once in a great while I get something good.
 But if it’s just a bird way up in a tree, no one is really going to care, unless maybe it’s an Ivory-Billed Woodpecker, or a very beautiful tree in a sunset.
 People want to see that bird up close.
 They want the detail.

 I think we crave the feeling of being close to birds, because we like them, but they don’t seem to like us.
 Nothing gives us that feeling of closeness like looking them right n the eye.

-In my mind, if I haven’t captured the bird’s eye, I don’t have a photo.
+If I haven’t captured the bird’s eye, I feel like I don’t have a photo.
 But you can’t sneak up on a bird; and even with a 600mm lens and a 24mp sensor, getting that eye means getting within about 15-20 feet.
-That’s why I get most of the photos I like in my own back yard, from the porch.
-I can set up a nice natural-looking branch as a perch, and a carefully positioned feeder to get them to land on it.
-I have a sort of simple blind set up in a porch window.
-After that it’s a waiting game; but I not only can I get that eye, I can get the bird doing something interesting.
+That’s why I get some of my best photos I like in my own back yard.
+I can set up a nice-looking branch as a perch, and a carefully positioned feeder next to it, and I have a sort of simple blind set up in a window.
+After that it’s a waiting game; but not only can I get that eye, I can get the bird doing something interesting.
 And I can get it sharp.

 All my bird photos are here.